Workers’ Compensation In North Carolina

 It is not enough for your employer to ignore the incident and hope that it does not happen again.
 They also cannot disregard your medical needs.

 You do not have to go through the overwhelming stages of a workplace injury or illness on your own.
 With me, you will have an advocate at your side who can protect your rights.
-Reach out to me at my Durham office to request a completely free, confidential initial consultation.
+Reach out to me at my Durham office to schedule an initial consultation.
 Call 919-944-4669 or send me an email to begin.
 Yo hablo español.